Toronto Community Housing: Rent

 TCHC offers three types of rent: rent-geared-to-income, affordable rent, and market rent.

 Rent-geared-to-income is for subsidized housing.
 It is 30 per cent of gross monthly household income before deductions, plus utilities and other service changes.
-The 30 per cent rule is set by the Housing Services Act, which mandates that the amount paid is reviewed at least once every year.

-If a tenant’s income is from Ontario Works or the Ontario Disability Support Program and they pay rent-geared-to-income, their rent is calculated according to a scale, plus utilities and other service charges.
-The tenant is responsible for reporting changes to their income, assets, or household composition to TCHC within 30 days.

-Affordable rent is set at or below the average market rent.
-Tenants qualify if their household annual gross income is no more than four times the annual rent of the unit they are applying for.

-Market rent is the same or slightly lower than the rent charged by private landlords in the area.

 Accessibility

 TCHC’s Accessibility Program gives tenants with disabilities an opportunity to work with staff and other residents to make accessibility improvements to their units and common areas.
 The program supports Toronto Community Housing's Human Rights, Harassment and Fair Access Policy, the Ontario Human Rights Code, and the City of Toronto ’s Multi-Year Accessibility Plan.

 TCHC’s Accessible Customer Service policy follows the Accessibility for Ontarians with Disabilities Act (AODA):